revans011/database-of-combined-slave-trade-voyages/readme.md

 1. Combines the datasets into one, with a grouping variable called _intra_or_trans_ to distinguish the two original datasets.
 2. Makes the variable names user friendly (e.g., REGDIS1 has been renamed _first_region_of_disembarkation_.)
 3. Converts dates from character format to date format for easier date arithmetic
 4. Replaces numeric codes with real names.
 For example, in the original datasets, the variable representing the slave ship's rig is called RIG, and it has numbers for values instead of the actual rig names.
 The new Atlantic-World dataset has the actual rig names.
 For example, in the original datasets the number 35 represents "Snauw."
 The Atlantic-World dataset replaces the 35 with the word Snauw.
-Likewise, in the original datasets, the variable representing first intended port of embarkation is called EMBREG, and its values are in the form of numbers, such as 10100, which means “Spain.”
-The Atlantic-World dataset renames EMBREG XXXX, and uses "Spain" instead of 10100.
+Likewise, in the original datasets, the variable representing first intended port of embarkation is called EMBREG, and its values are in the form of numbers, such as 60500, which means “Bight of Benin.”
+The Atlantic-World dataset renames EMBREG _first_embarkation_region_, and uses “Bight of Benin” instead of 60500.

 7. Reconciles the codebooks with the data.
 The most data available for download is consistent with the 2022 Codebook, rather than the 2023 Codebook.
 8. Removes diatcritical marks, which can confound some statistical packages.
+9. Makes missing values NA

 ## Output